nung22/intelligent-document-processing-system/README.md

 ### Diagram

-Data flow for the serverless, event-driven architecture of the Intelligent Document Processing (IDP) system.
+Data flow for the IDP system.

 ```text
 [User]